Actify

 Coordinated with break schedules

-Identify 4–6 staff from different departments who have overlapping break windows.
+Identify 4-6 staff from different departments who have overlapping break windows.
 Pair them: ER nurse + pharmacist, floor nurse + radiology tech, admin + clinical staff.
-Send a simple message: 'Coffee with [Name] from [Department] on [Day] — 15 minutes during your break.
-Just a chance to meet someone you work alongside but never actually talk to.'
-This is the hardest activity to coordinate in healthcare, but also the most impactful for reducing the interdepartmental friction that causes daily frustration.
+Send a simple personal message — not a group blast.
+Keep it genuinely optional: no RSVP required, no follow-up if they can't make it.
+This is the hardest activity to coordinate in healthcare, but also the most impactful for reducing the 'us vs them' friction that causes daily frustration.

 Personal message to matched staff

-Coffee match for this month: You + [Name] from [Department] When: [Day], during your [time] break Where: Cafeteria or break room Duration: 15 min No agenda.
-Just a chance to put a face to the name you see on orders and charts.
-Can't make it this month?
-No problem — I'll match you again next month.
+Hey [Name], Coffee match this month: you + [Partner Name] from [Department].
+When: Anytime this week during an overlapping break Where: Cafeteria or break room How long: About 15 minutes No agenda — just a chance to put a face to the name you see on charts.
+If the timing doesn't work this month, no problem at all — I'll match you again next round.

-Don't try to match everyone.
-Start with 3–4 pairs.
-Success stories from the first round will drive interest for the next.
+Don't try to match everyone at once.
+Start with 3-4 pairs.
+Stories from the first round drive interest for the next one.

 4